lyra/webview-payment-ios-integration-sample/README.md

 4. Open the application with Xcode.

-5. In PayZenPayment.swift class, modify the SERVER_URL value according your merchant server url.
+5. In PaymentProvider.swift class, modify the SERVER_URL value according your merchant server url.

 6. Run 'pod install' from the root of the project to make sure you already have all the CardIO files required.